 As the weather warms up (yes it will one day) your female fish are quite likely to start producing eggs ready for spawning.
 If this is something you want to encourage then you need to take appropriate action.
-First making eggs and the whole process around spawning uses a lot of protein and so getting your fish on to high protein foods (often called Growth Foods) as soon as possible can only help them get ready, be careful not to over feed though.
+First making eggs and the whole process around spawning uses a lot of protein and so getting your fish on to high protein foods (often called Growth Foods or Summer Foods) as soon as possible can only help them get ready, be careful not to over feed though.

 In the wild fish spawn in and around plants, if you do not have any suitable plants in your ponds then the females can become egg bound and die in quite a horrible way.
 We offer artificial plants which can be used to give them an area on which to spawn and can also be removed afterwards if you want to take the eggs away to another location.

 Click Here - To go to our Artificial Pond Plants page

 The adult fish are exceedingly bad parents and as soon as the eggs are spawned they will start eating them.
 In most cases the fish spawn first thing in the morning and so one of the first signs that this has occurred is all of the fish are eating at/hoovering the sides of the pond.
 As previously mentioned the whole process is very rich in protein so another sign that they have spawned is a foam on the pond surface.
 This is called Protein Froth and is natural but unsightly oil which is produced by the high levels of protein discharged by the fish.
 We offer a product from TAP called Anti Foam to get rid of the foam.

 Click Here - To go to our Tap Anti Foam Treatment product page